Dafluxtech/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 8 a function that prints a square, followed by a new line.

 9  a program that prints the numbers from 1 to 100, followed by a new line, for multiples of 3 prints Fizz, instead of the number and for the multiples of five print Buzz.
 For numbers which are multiples of both three and five print FizzBuzz.

+10 a function that prints a triangle, followed by a new line.